.

 geometry_icon Image Quality

 For a consumer optic, the EF 24-85 3.5-4.5 USM delivers sharp and contrasty images.
 It's similar to the EF 28-105 3.5-4.5 USM, but slightly sharper at the wide end.
-Although quality is decent wide open, best image quality is at F8.
-The long end is slightly softer than the wide angle side, but sharp enough for excellent 12 x 18 inch enlargements.
+Although quality is decent wide open, the best image quality is at F8.
+The long end is slightly softer than the wide-angle side, but sharp enough for excellent 12 x 18 inch enlargements.

 Pole Dancer | Las Vegas | EOS 40D and EF 24-85 3.5-4.5 USM

 Like most wide zooms, this one suffers from considerable barrel distortion at the wide end and a small amount of pincushion distortion at the long end.
-If you shoot architecture, you'll want the superior correction of prime lenses.
-For general use, distortion is not a problem except with ocean horizons or subjects with parallel lines.
-Indeed, distortion increases considerably in the macro range, especially at 24 mm.
-Distortion is normal for zooms and is an optical compromise that allows the convenience of multiple focal lengths.
+For general use, distortion is not a problem except with subjects with parallel lines.
+Of course, modern software like Canon DPP4 and Adobe Lightroom can easily correct these aberrations.

-Flare and ghosting are well controlled for a zoom, but a shearing sunset may cause a small amount of flare and ghosting with full frame cameras.
+Flare and ghosting are well controlled for a zoom, but a shearing sunset may cause a small amount of flare and ghosting with full-frame cameras.
 After all, 15 elements give ample opportunity for light to bounce around.
 Nevertheless, this zoom has a high level of flare resistance.
-With an EOS 10D (1.6x crop), there seems to be no flare or ghosting even with blazing sunsets—perhaps due to the small sensor size (40% less of the image circle is used).
-Or, maybe the rectangular flare mask between the first and second elements makes a difference.
+With an APS-C format camera like the EOS 10D or 20D, there is little flare or ghosting even with blazing sunsets, perhaps due to the small sensor size (less of the image circle is used than full frame cameras).
+Or, perhaps, the rectangular flare mask between the first and second elements makes a difference.
 Nevertheless, I keep the lens hood on to help keep flare in check.

 Mount Hood | Elan 7, EF 24-85 3.5-4.5 USM, RC-1 and Fuji NPH 400